 Legislature Considers Leaving NPV Compact One Year After Joining

-LD 252 was referred to the Veterans and Legal Affairs Committee for consideration and their April 14th public hearing had over 50 public comments.
+LD 252 was referred to the Veterans and Legal Affairs Committee for consideration and the April 14th public hearing had over 50 public comments.
 Following their April 28th workshop, the committee put forward a divided report for the legislature with a majority in favor of leaving the compact.

 MAJ – Ought To Pass